 At-sea factors are likely to have been responsible for most of the recent decreases of African Penguins.
 Oil spills have had substantial impact: in 2000, for example, 19 000 penguins were oiled following sinking of the Treasure between Dassen and Robben islands off South Africa's Western Cape; another 19 000 penguins were relocated to prevent their becoming oiled and some 3 000 orphaned chicks were rescued.
 Oil can kill penguins and impair their later breeding success.
 The main prey of African Penguins is small shoaling pelagic fish, especially sardine Sardinops sagax and anchovy Engraulis encrasicolus.
-There are three groups of breeding colonies for African Penguins: southern Namibia, Western Cape and Algoa Bay in the Eastern Cape.
-Trends in numbers of penguins breeding in each of these regions are significantly correlated with estimates of the abundance of sardine and anchovy.
+There are three groups of breeding colonies for African Penguins breeding in each of these regions where significantly correlated with national estimates of the abundance of sardine and anchovy.
 Penguins compete with purse-seine fisheries for these fishes.
-Recently, eastward shifts of forage fish off South Africa's Western Cape led to a mismatch in the distributions of the breeding localities and prey of penguins and large decreases in penguins.
+Recently, an eastward shift and decrease of sardines off South Africa led to a mismatch in the distributions of the breeding localities and prey of penguins off the Western Cape and decrease prey and large decreases in penguins.

-In October 2010, a workshop was held at Arniston to consider developing a Biodiversity Management Plan for the African Penguins in terms of the National Environmental Management: Biodiversity Act (No.10 of 2004).
+In October 2010, a workshop was held at Arniston to consider developing a Biodiversity Management Plan for the African Penguins in terms of the National Environmental Management: Biodiversity Act (Act No. 10 of 2004).
 The proceedings of that workshop were published in 2011 and were used to draft a Biodiversity Management Plan, which has been further refined in the light of comments received from a number of sources.
 This is the first management plan for the species and will lay the foundation for the plans that will follow.
 In laying the foundation for future plans this plan concentrates substantially on establishing guidelines around various aspects of African Penguin conservation and consolidating existing conservation work.